Chapter 4

 With the growth of the face now influenced more by the bite contours than by the ability to build muscle, mismatches may be produced between the shapes of the vault and the face.
 For example, pre-industrial humans with strong overall musculature, who always had short and wide (brachycephalic) craniofacial regions, no longer always have shorter and wider faces (euryprosopic) to match.
 Instead, there are now brachycephalic crania with long (leptoprosopic) faces, - the so-called Dinaric head shape.

-LOSS OF GROWTH SYMMETRY
+LOSS OF SYMMETRY

-One cause of the increased asymmetry is the inhibition of normal jawbone growth patterns due to a restrictive bite.
-Mandibular movement pathways are more irregular.
-In Aborigines, opening and closing movements rarely cross, while in modern humans they often cross.143 In animals, restrictions to growth cause increased variation of growth patterns.
+One cause of the increased asymmetry is the inhibition of normal growth.
+In animals, restrictions to growth cause increased variation of growth patterns.
+For example, when Harvold experimentally blocked nasal respiration in a group of monkeys, they each developed a different type of malocclusion.
+In modern humans, mandibular movement pathways have become much more irregular.
+In Aborigines, opening and closing movements rarely cross, while in modern humans they often cross.143

 VARIABILITY AND PERSONALITY

 The response of each individual’s neuromuscular system to strained craniofacial growth depends on personality; therefore, a different modification of the growth process occurs in each different personality type.
 Studies have shown that individuals have relatively consistent, unique, physiological response patterns to a variety of stressors.
 For example, a "muscle responder" will respond repeatedly with tension in the same set of muscles to a wide range of emotional stimuli.
-Similarly, provocation studies found that different types of people have different responses to a the same bite change.
-Some people seem to compulsively focus on an experimentally placed bite interference and develop a habit of grinding against it, thereby increasing their mandibular elevator muscle activity.
-Other people given the same bite interference will avoid it by decreasing their mandibular elevator muscle activity – even learning to swallow without touching teeth by inserting the tongue between the teeth to stabilize the mandible at the beginning of each swallow.
+Aggressive responders seem to react to a growth restriction by fighting against it.
+In provocation studies, they seem to compulsively focus on an experimentally placed bite interference and develop a habit of grinding against it, thereby increasing their mandibular elevator muscle activity.
+Many are able to limit verticalization of the anterior facial skeleton and the downward component of downward and backward rotation of the mandibular corpus because of strong jaw closing muscle activity.
+In contrast, passive responders seem to react to a facial growth restriction by avoiding it, which further reduces bite forces.
+A strained bite may be avoided by lowering the posture of the mandible sufficiently to avoid frequent tooth contacts, resulting in a face that grows extremely long anteriorly.

 FOOTNOTES: